Information and guidance

 HSE does not answer general health and safety questions.
 If you need to engage the services of a health and safety consultant, you may wish to visit the Occupational Safety and Health Consultants Register (OSHCR).

-- If you have a specific question on how the health and safety law applies to a particular issue at your workplace, for which HSE is the enforcing authority and you cannot find the answer on our website, then you can ask us by completing the online advice form .
-We aim to respond within 30 working days.
+- If you have a specific question on how the health and safety law applies to a particular issue at your workplace, and you cannot find the answer on our website, then you can ask us for information by telephone.
+Before you do this, check that HSE is the enforcing authority.
+Lines are open Monday to Friday 8:30am to 5pm (on Wednesdays we are open from 10am to 5pm): 0300 003 1647.

 - If you are an employee or a member of the public and you think the health and safety law is being broken, or minimum standards are being ignored within the workplace, see how to raise a workplace concern.